- En Español

 Our 100% Stamp denotes products that make all their grain whole grain and contain at least 16g of whole grain per serving.
-In 2011, 33% of all US Stamped products used the 100% Stamp and today that ﬁgure has risen to 37% of US Stamped products.
+A decade ago, 33% of all US Stamped products used the 100% Stamp and today that ﬁgure has risen to 40% of US Stamped products.

 More Companies, Producing More Whole Grain Products

 Interest in the Whole Grain Stamp has grown considerably as well.
-The number of companies who use the Whole Grain Stamp on their products has increased more than 50% since 2011 and today we have more than 400 Whole Grains Council member companies.
-In that time, the number of products that we have registered for Stamp use has more than doubled.
-We currently have more than 11,000 Stamped products in our database, available in 55 countries, and new product registrations roll in every day.
+The number of companies who use the Whole Grain Stamp on their products has increased more than 50% in the last ten years.
+In 2011 there were about 250 Whole Grains Council member companies and today we are just shy of 400 members.
+In that time, the number of products that we have registered for Stamp use has far more than doubled.
+We currently have more than 13,000 Stamped products in our database, available in 63 countries, and new product registrations roll in every day.

 Uncommon Grains Become More Common